dataminer-site/dataminer-site.github.io/docs/sql/introduction.md

 This tutorial is only intended to give you an introduction and is in no way a complete tutorial on SQL.
 This tutorial is adapted from the [PostgreSQL tutorial](https://www.postgresql.org/docs/11/tutorial-sql-intro.html).

-> DuckDB's SQL dialect closely follows the conventions of the PostgreSQL dialect.
+> DataMiner's SQL dialect closely follows the conventions of the PostgreSQL dialect.
 > The few exceptions to this are listed on the [PostgreSQL compatibility page](postgresql_compatibility).

 In the examples that follow, we assume that you have installed the DataMiner Command Line Interface (CLI) shell.
 See the [installation page](../installation?environment=cli) for information on how to install the CLI.